ufidon/crypt/labs/lab12/README.md

 * Step 2: setup proxy: Set the proxy for Firefox in <!-- $ V\!M_1 $ --> <img style="transform: translateY(0.25em);" src="../../svg/5kQaDdVIfH.svg"/> as the figure 'Proxy setup in Firefox using ssh tunnel':
 ![Proxy setup in Firefox using ssh tunnel](./figs/proxy.jpg)

-* Step 3: surf Facebook via the tunnel: Now browse website Facebook, can you surf it?
+* Step 3: surf website E via the tunnel: Now browse website website E, can you surf it?
-* Step 4: break the tunnel: Close the tunnel, try browsing website Facebook again, can you surf it?
+* Step 4: break the tunnel: Close the tunnel, try browsing website website E again, can you surf it?
-* Step 5: reconnect the tunnel: Setup the tunnel again, try browsing website Facebook again, can you surf it?
+* Step 5: reconnect the tunnel: Setup the tunnel again, try browsing website website E again, can you surf it?

 For further instructions and help refer to the SEED lab manual and the ufw manual.